watea/CandidHttpServer/README.md

 ### Complete Example

-A more complete example of using **CandidHttpServer** in a real application can be found in the **[RadioUpnp project](https://github.com/watea/RadioUpnp)**.
-This project demonstrates how to integrate and extend the library in a full Android application.
+A more complete example of using **CandidHttpServer** in a real-world application can be found in the project **[RadioUpnp](https://github.com/watea/RadioUpnp)**.
+This project demonstrates how to integrate and extend the library.

 ## Discussion